Grades & Homework

 Wish your writing was better?
 The first three links will give you guidance on how to improve your academic or essay style writing, & the last link provides a step by step guide to help you through the process of writing a basic essay.

 Confused about how to write an MLA paper or a research paper?
 The first website gives most of the information you'll need to know about format, works cited page, & citation rules.
 Plus, it gives plenty of examples to make things more understandable.
 The second website is a PDF of the real deal: the actual, complete MLA Handbook.
 (This is pretty hefty stuff & not for the faint of heart!)
-The third website is a step by step plan to help you survive the process of writing a research paper.
+The third website is a brief guide to the APA format in case you are assigned a paper in APA instead of MLA format.
+The last website is a step by step plan to help you survive the process of writing a research paper.

 Want to take better notes?
 These websites vary from some basic tips to in-depth descriptions of different styles & formats.
 The last one is quite long but worth the read once you get to the different types of notes.